R&D Around Catalyst Manufacturing Sees Growth

 Agglomeration

-Agglomeration, or particle size enlargement of a catalyst powder serves many purposes.
+Agglomeration, or particle size enlargement of a catalyst powder, and more often a catalyst support, serves many purposes.

-Agglomeration of a catalyst can be a highly customizable endeavor; characteristics such as particle size distribution, mechanical strength, shape, and more can all be fine-tuned during the agglomeration process to meet exacting specifications.
-While many methods of agglomeration are available, here, we’ll focus on producing rounded granules, as these are the most common form of catalysts.
+Agglomeration of a catalyst can be a highly customizable endeavor; characteristics such as particle size distribution, mechanical strength, shape, and more, can all be fine-tuned during the agglomeration process to meet exacting specifications.

 3D Model of a FEECO Disc Pelletizer